 Randall Harlow

-Associate Professor of Organ and Music Theory
+Professor of Organ and Music Theory

 Randall Harlow

-Associate Professor of Organ and Music Theory
+Professor of Organ and Music Theory

 As a scholar Randall Harlow's interests range from empirical performance-cognition research, with a focus on gesture and ecological theories, to hyper-acoustic instruments and performance technologies.
-His recent article, “Ecologies of Practice in Musical Performance” was published in a special issue of the ethnomusicology journal, MUSICultures.
-He was awarded a 2019-20 Fulbright Global Scholar Award for his Global Hyperorgan project.
-A collaboration with McGill University’s IDMIL laboratory and the Orgelpark research center in Amsterdam, the Global Hyperorgan is an intercontinental musical instrument, a new kind of global space for acoustic musical play.
-In 2015 he was awarded a Diesterweg Fellowship and served as a guest professor at the University of Siegen, Germany.
-He has twice been a keynote speaker at Orgelpark symposiums in Amsterdam, and has presented at conferences at Cornell, Harvard, and Oxford Universities, the International Conference on Music Perception and Cognition (ICMPC), Performance Studies Network (PSN), Porto International Conference on Musical Gesture in Portugal, Göteborg International Organ Academy in Sweden (GOArt), the Westfield Center, and Eastman Rochester Organ Initiative Festival (EROI).
-He holds a Doctor of Musical Arts degree from the Eastman School of Music, following previous degrees at Emory and Indiana Universities, and served for a year on faculty at Cornell University.
-His organ teachers have included Hans Davidsson, Timothy Albrecht and Christopher Young, and William Porter in improvisation.
-Randall Harlow is currently Associate Professor of Organ and Music Theory at the University of Northern Iowa.
+His article, “Ecologies of Practice in Musical Performance” was published in a special issue of the ethnomusicology journal, MUSICultures.
+He was awarded a 2019-20 Fulbright Global Scholar Award for his Global Hyperorgan project, with residencies at CIRRMT at McGill University and the Orgelpark in Amsterdam.
+He is a frequent speaker at the annual Orgelpark International Symposium and has presented at conferences at Cornell, Harvard, and Oxford Universities, the national conference of the Society for Ethnomusicology, the International Conference on Music Perception and Cognition (ICMPC), Performance Studies Network (PSN), Porto International Conference on Musical Gesture in Portugal, International Conference of Students of Systematic Musicology (SysMus), Music And/As Practice, Göteborg International Organ Academy in Sweden (GOArt), the Westfield Center, and Eastman Rochester Organ Initiative Festival (EROI).
+As a central figure in the international ‘hyperorgan’ movement, he has published on the subject for New Interfaces for Music Expression (NIME), the British Institute of Organ Studies Journal (BIOS) and The American Organist Magazine.
+He is currently co-editing an issue of Contemporary Music Review dedicated to hyperorgan and is a co-editor of the forthcoming definitive book and multimedia exhibition, Hyperorgan Art: musics, kinships, worldings.

 D.M.A. - Eastman School of Music